gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 ## Your Roadmap

-You don't need to implement everything at once.
+You do not need to implement everything at once.
 A practical roadmap prioritized by impact and ease of implementation:

 ```mermaid
 graph TD